ansiwave/nimwave/README.md

 The best way to begin is to clone [the starter project](https://github.com/ansiwave/nimwave_starter) and run the commands in its README.

-For a much more involved example project, see [ANSIWAVE BBS](https://github.com/ansiwave/ansiwave), along with its [web](https://github.com/ansiwave/ansiweb) and [desktop](https://github.com/ansiwave/ansigui) versions.
+For a much more involved example project, see [ANSIWAVE BBS](https://github.com/ansiwave/ansiwave_bbs).
 It is the project that NIMWAVE was extracted from.

 ## Documentation